aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 psychro(:,:,Tdew=22+273.15,:,:,:,phi=0.29) # parameters and returns in SI units
 ```

-8.5 cubic meters of humid air at dry bulb temperature of 293 K and wet bulb temperature of 288 K is subjected to two cycles of heating to 323 K followed by adiabatic saturation.
+8.5 cubic meters of humid air at dry bulb temperature of 293 K and wet bulb temperature of 288 K is subject to two cycles of heating to 323 K followed by adiabatic saturation.
 Compute the energy and water vapor demands.
 Assume the amount of dry air is constant.

 ```dotnetcli
 # All parameters and returns in SI units